-The raised center aisle sets the tone for this gorgeous 32×28 monitor barn and creates lots of possibilities!
+The raised center aisle sets the tone for this gorgeous 32×28 monitor barn and creates many possibilities!
 Also called a raised center aisle barn, that tall ceiling can give you a huge volume feel.
 Or you can floor all or part of it to use as a sleeping or storage loft.
-If you enclose the entire frame you’ll have 896 square feet between the posts.
-But you could also leave one or both of the eight foot wide wings open to use for a porch or animal and equipment shelter.
+If you enclose the entire frame, you’ll have 896 square feet between the posts.
+But you could also leave one or both of the eight-foot-wide wings open to use for a porch or animal and equipment shelter.

-These plans are formatted as a pdf that you can download as soon as you make your purchase.
-You can print this from home on 8 ½” x 11” paper, or take them to a copy shop to print on 11”x17” for easier reading.
-There are 30 pages chock full of the information you need to successfully complete this frame.
-We include a three-D rendering, and an exploded axonometric drawing so you can see how the major timbers relate to each other.
-There are dimensioned plan, section and elevation drawings, and we also include a timber list so you can budget and shop for your materials.
+These plans are formatted as a pdf that you can download as soon as you purchase.
+You can print this from home on 8 ½” x 11” paper or take them to a copy shop to print on 11”x17” for easier reading.
+There are 30 pages full of the information you need to complete this frame.
+We include a three-D rendering and an exploded axonometric drawing so you can see how the major timbers relate to each other.
+There are dimensioned plans, section, and elevation drawings, and we also include a timber list so you can budget and shop for your materials.
 In addition, we provide dimensioned piece drawings showing all the cuts for your timbers.

 Purchaser agrees that the use of the plan is for the construction of one house or frame only*, and that the plan or any part of it will not be reproduced by any means without the written consent of the copyright owner.